-From your pre-requisite classes, you should have acquired a working knowledge of
+From your pre-requisite class (A grade of "C" or better in MEC 260), you should have acquired a working knowledge of

 - Basic Trigonometry (sines, cosines, basic trigonometry formula, etc.) and Geometry - Vector Calculus (differentiating and integrating vector functions) and Vector Algebra (adding two vectors, Dot and Cross products, etc.) - Free Body Diagram (FBD) - Differential and Integral Calculus.